garronej/ts-promisify/README.md

 });
 ```
 You can bound your async function to a specifics object.
-If your callback function is not typed enough use promisify.generic instead of promisify.typed
+If your function is overloaded or not typed precisely enough
+use promisify.generic instead of promisify.typed.

-See *./ts/exemples/test.ts* for detailed exemples.
+See *./src/test/example.ts* for detailed exemples.

 To run the examples: